bitcoin-unlimited/BUwiki/autofinalization_parking.md

 ### Fork Matching Attack

 This attack can still cause a persistent fork in a connected network -- that is, no eclipse or partition attack is necessary.
-In summary, the attacker will cause a fork and maintain it for the autofinalization depth number of blocks, whereupon the first forked blocks are finalized in every node, resulting in a persistent fork.
+In summary, the attacker will cause a fork and maintain it for the auto-finalization depth number of blocks, whereupon the first forked blocks are finalized in every node, resulting in a persistent fork.

 Let us first examine the attack against nodes that implement finalization but not parking.